hsinwang5/ff14_scheduler/README.md

 # scheduler app
 Tool to schedule raids for guilds using react/redux/node.
 Currently under development.
+You are free to copy/pull this code for personal study/use.

 To get started: